hmrocket/hmrocket.github.com/index.md

 class: home
 ---

-Hello, guys!

-I’m Thamara, come from Brazil.
-Living for the second time in Canada.

-Working as a .Net Developer.

-From Minas Gerais ❤ , Fortaleza de Minas, Brazil.
+Hello!

+I’m Mhamed, I traveled the world Tunisia, France, North America.
+And now I'm leaving in Montreal, Canada at this moment.

+Working as a Mobile developer.
+In love with that little green droid :p "Android" ❤ .

 Curious, paixonate, lover, strong as much to live far from people I love to make dreams come true.

 **About me:**

-I received my bachelor’s degree in information systems, in January, 2013, from the State University of Minas Gerais (UEMG) at Passos, Brazil, and March, 2013, I started my master’s degree at Federal University of São Carlos (UFScar), São Paulo, Brazil, working at the “Advanced Interaction Laboratory” (LIA), research with focus in concepts related a Human-Computer Interaction (HCI).
-January, 2014, I went to the Dalhousie University, in Halifax, Nova Scotia, Canada, do research at the Faculty of Computer Science, working at the “Graphics and Experiential Media (GEM) Lab”, conducting project about privacy, as part of my Master’s Degree.

-I'm not perfect.
-Just fixing my own errors, and learning more, everyday.
+I received my engineering degree in comptuer science, software and real time embadded systems, in January, 2012, from the National school of engineering ( Ecole national de science de l'informatique - ENSI) at Tunis, Tunisia.

+Graduated year 2012 after five years of a software engineering development specialties embedded and real time system, worked a lot on Android Mobile App development department in three companies.

+I have a rich experience in object-oriented programming Web Services and Embedded Systems. particularly interested in Mobile App.

+I don't pretend to do everything.
+If I can not do I'll clearly say " it's not my area, but I will try", A transparent communication is the first step of development.

+Spécialisations : Java, Android